 1. How do I get an assessment?

-LRADAC’s Assessment Center has walk-in times Monday through Thursday, 8:30 a.m. to 3:00 p.m.
-You can come at any point during these hours, but we advise that you come earlier in the day for your best chance of being seen that same day.
-Click here for more information on what to expect and what to bring.
+LRADAC’s Assessment Center has walk-in times at both locations Monday through Friday, 8:30 a.m. to 3 p.m.
+You can come at any time during these hours, but we advise that you arrive earlier to have the best chance of being seen that same day.

 You can visit either of our locations: